-God has clearly, consistently and repeatedly emphasized that we must find our rest in Him.
-The central doctrine of salvation by grace through faith in Christ points to a “resting” from our dead works instead relying purely upon the grace of God.
+God has clearly, consistently, and repeatedly emphasized that we must find our rest in Him.
+The central doctrine of salvation by grace through faith in Christ points to a resting from our dead works and relying purely upon the grace of God.

 God gave the Sabbath to be a sign between Him and His people to remind them that He is the one who makes them holy:

-Clearly, observing the Law and the commandments did not make them (or us) holy.
-God gave them a sign to observe to remind them that He sanctifies.
+Observing the Law and the commandments did not make them holy.
+It can't make us holy, either.
+God is the One who does that.
+Because of what God had done, God gave them a sign to observe to remind them that He sanctifies.